You are here:

 Home: AGRICULTURAL ECONOMICS

-The economic security of the Western Cape Agricultural Sector is something that cannot be taken for granted, but which must be nurtured and cultivated.
-In the extremely competitive global environment characterised by fast changing consumer preferences, the services of this Programme provide a buttress for security.
+The economic security of the Western Cape agricultural sector is something that cannot be taken for granted, but which must be nurtured and cultivated.
+In the extremely competitive global environment characterised by fast-changing consumer preferences and the market environment, the services of this Programme provide a buttress for security.
 The services are provided through its four divisions i.e. Marketing and Agribusiness, Production Economics, Statistics and Macro and Resource Economics.

 The institutional marketing infrastructure for the major commodities in commercial agriculture in South Africa in general, and the Western Cape in particular, is reasonably well developed.
 However, efficiency gains are still possible in the demand chains of most commodities and opportunities for niche and differentiated products need to be developed and exploited.
 In addition, resource poor farmers have difficulty assimilating their products into these chains and exploiting other opportunities.
 This division address these issues through research and advice.

 With the change of the nature of competitiveness from land labour and capital to information and knowledge, the root of global agricultural competitiveness is embodied in farming systems and farm management practices.
 This division research and analyse the relative competitiveness of local farming systems and management practices in relation to international best practice.
 Due emphasis is also placed on resource issues with prominence given to alternative and sustainable uses of scarce natural resources.
 The results of these actions are wrapped in advice packages and disseminated to the whole spectrum of clients.